Video everywhere is an expectation and the norm.

 - When are you available?
 List your availability and communication expectations.
 Let students know your expected response time for emails and posts, and when grades are available after a deadline.

 - Include your virtual office hours.
 Let them know that questions and concerns are welcomed.

 - Help is available.
 Direct students to available tech support to show that you want everyone to be successful.

 - Start here.
-Consider showing students exactly how to get started in your course.
+Show students exactly how to get started in your course.

-Some information is not necessary in a welcome video.
-Add the following specific details in the syllabus:
+Some information isn't necessary in a welcome video.
+Add these specific details in the syllabus:

 - Course times and meeting places

 - All the details of your contact information